LindsaySummers/Assessment/README.md

 >(5) DL PARENT PLUS
 >(6) DL GRAD PLUS
 >
->In the newly added columns, this formula:
+>In the newly added columns, a formula similar to:
 >***=IF(ISNUMBER(SEARCH("-",O7))=TRUE,0,O7)***
+>*(where the "07" cell corresponds to the cell "$ of Disbursements" for that particular loan)*
 >The formula checks the column next to it (“$ of Disbursements”) to see if there is a “-“ which denotes no money, and returns a “0” (zero) instead.
 If there are only numbers in the cell, and no “-” (which denotes any money value), then it returns that money value.
 I did this only to correct the dash “-“ into a numeric value in order to use it in an addition formula.
 >
 >I did this 6 times for the 2010-2011 data and for the 2015-2016 data (at the same time, by highlight both worksheets at once), in order to derive the sum of $ disbursements.

+### ★ The Sum of All Disbursements From a Particular School
+>Insert another column on the left side of the all the loans with formula:
+>***=Y64+AF64+AM64+AT64+BA64***
+>*(where each cell corresponds to our converted "$ of Disbursements")*

 ### ★ Is the Sum Between $2000-$9500?
 >Insert another column on the left side of the all the loans with formula:
 >***=IF(AND(I7>=2000,I7<9500),"yes","no")***
+>*(where the "I7" cell corresponds to the cell we just previously added with the sum)
->Once I had the sum, I then used a conditional statement to determine if the sum fell between $2000 (or equal to) and $9500, with a simple “yes” or “no”
+>Once I had the sum, I then used a this conditional statement to determine if the sum fell between $2000 (or equal to) and $9500, with a simple “yes” or “no”

 ### ★ How Many?
 Let's Count!
 >***=COUNTIF(H7:H3520,"yes")***
 >Now that I have “answers,” I simply counted all the “yes”-answers
->I did this both both sets of data at the same time.
+>**Remember:** We're doing this both both sets of data at the same time!
+(Sweet!)

 ### ★ Time to Compare!
->Once I had two numerical answers, I simply subtracted since the question was “how many MORE…?”
+>Now that we have two numerical answers, let's simply subtract since the question is “how many MORE…?”
 >153-152 = 1

 ![Divider]